yashpoojari8706/moodtune-ai/README_YOUTUBE_INTEGRATION.md

-# MoodTune AI - YouTube Integration
+# MoodTune AI - Gemini AI Integration with API Key Rotation

 ## 🎵 Overview
-The MoodTune AI backend now includes YouTube integration to provide song recommendations that help neutralize detected emotions.
-When an emotion is detected from speech, the system automatically suggests appropriate music to help balance your emotional state.
+The MoodTune AI backend now includes **Gemini AI integration** with **automatic API key rotation** to provide dynamic song recommendations that help neutralize detected emotions.
+When an emotion is detected from speech, the system automatically suggests appropriate music with **real YouTube links** to help balance your emotional state.

 ## 🔧 New Features